nus-cs2103-AY2223S2/tp/docs/team/seeusim.md

     * Highlights:
       * Refactored `Ingredient` Field within the `models.Recipe` class from a List of `Ingredient` Objects to a Hash table using `HashMap`, consisting of `Ingredient` keys and `IngredientInformation` value (key-value) pairs
       * Refactored the tests that these changes affected
+  * Add Logic Infrastructure for UI components (Pull request [\#146](https://github.com/AY2223S2-CS2103T-T13-2/tp/pull/146))
+    * What it does: Passes the Logic dependency down from the MainWindow to deeply nested UI components
+    * Justification: While it adds dependency injections, certain nested components do need to interact with the Logic instance to send commands and fetch data from the App's backend.
+    * Credits: [James](jamesliuzx.md) for implementing the other UI features within this release.

 * **Project management**:
   * Managed releases `v1.1` - `v1.4` (4 releases) on GitHub